campuscode/rails-guides-pt-BR/source/testing.md

 be parallelized and the tests will use the original `test-database` database.

 Two hooks are provided, one runs when the process is forked, and one runs before the forked process is closed.
-These can be useful if your app uses multiple databases or perform other tasks that depend on the number of workers.
+These can be useful if your app uses multiple databases or performs other tasks that depend on the number of workers.

 The `parallelize_setup` method is called right after the processes are forked.
 The `parallelize_teardown` method